In which the Carlyle Club makes a French connection.

 Metapolitical dictionaries: everybody’s got one.

-A travesty typical of modern Britain (Telegraph, 2011):
+A travesty which is typical of modern Britain (Telegraph, 2011):

 A former member of Robert Mugabe’s feared secret police in Zimbabwe who admitted kidnapping dozens of his political rivals and carrying out acts of torture “too gruesome to recount” has been granted asylum in the UK under European human rights legislation.